 Implementation of Columna Flow also means the close collaboration between porters and nurses has changed.
 Instead of just passively being tasked with a particular assignment, the porters can now be more proactive in the overall coordination work, because they have a full overview of the tasks that need doing and can select the assignments that are right for them, thus saving both time and walking.

 ”You could say that each porter has become his own coordinator, because the porters now have an overview of which tasks they have to perform.
 This makes it much easier to prioritise, so each porter can make best use of his skills and capabilities.
 When there’s full understanding and maximum clarity in setting up the tasks, collaboration between nurses and porters works great,” explains Columna Flow facilitator at Rigshospitalet, Jesper Christensen.

 As with all new systems in a large hospital, it has been necessary to ensure that close, ongoing dialogue between the hospital and Systematic takes place, so the setup can be improved and adapted to the individual situation and hospital.
 Both Systematic and Rigshospitalet have come a long way in this process, and are optimistic about the system’s future.

-“Our experience with the Columna Service Logistics system as a working tool and a management tool has been positive, because the possibilities for documenting or examining a wide range of procedures are virtually unlimited.
+“Our experience with Columna Flow as a working tool and a management tool has been positive, because the possibilities for documenting or examining a wide range of procedures are virtually unlimited.
 That is why we see a lot more opportunities to use the system to support work procedures and document the use of resources etc.,” concludes Lars Buhl.